 What are the different types of 308 ammo?

 There are a variety of .308 Win ammunition available today.
 Traditional full metal jacket (FMJ) cartridges are common, as are hollow point rounds, which are more likely to be used for hunting large game.
 Pointed soft-point (PSP) cartridges are also popular hunting rounds, as they offer greater accuracy over long distances.
 Specialty rounds, such as polymer-tipped and open tip match (OTM) ammo can also be found.
 Most .308 Win cartridges have brass or steel casings which house bullets that weigh between 100 and 200 grain (gr).
-Because of its popularity, shooters can often find .308 bulk ammo and many shooters handload their own rounds.
+Many shooters handload their own rounds.